Crawron/Magpix/README.md

 - [Suggestions and Issues](https://github.com/Crawron/Magpix/issues)
 - [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=crawron.magpix)

+## 🥚 Currently in dvelopment.

+At the moment only Javascript and Typescript have deeper support, while other languages and filetypes are only partially implemented.

+Please leave language and file suggestions as an [issue](https://github.com/Crawron/Magpix/issues) in GitHub.

-## Aligned to the pixel grid
+## 🐦 Aligned to the pixel grid

-All icons have been designed from the scratch in a 16px frame, to ensure they will look as sharp as possible.
+All icons have been designed from scratch in a 16px frame, to ensure they will look as sharp as possible.

 ![grid preview](https://raw.githubusercontent.com/Crawron/Magpix/main/images/readme-preview.png)